Registration for the spring semester began on Monday, March 11, 2019. Registration for the fall semester opens on Monday, June 10, 2019 at 8:30 a.m..

 STANDARD FIRST AID: This course will give you the opportunity to learn and practice the basic steps to follow in case of an emergency.
 You will focus on building your confidence in a variety of theory and practical sessions including the prevention of injuries, keeping first aiders safe, risk assessment and safety in everyday life and the workplace.
 Students must achieve Canadian Red Cross minimum standards in order to receive their certification.

-Download and print the Registration Instructions and Schedule.
+TVP Part-time registration form - Spring 2019.
 Review the new payment procedures and schedule of classes.
-To be fair to other students wishing to attend the free classes (Eating Right Living Right, Learner's Licence Test Preparation, or Financial Literacy) we ask that participants who have previously attended put their name on the waitlist for each class).
+To be fair to other students wishing to attend the free classes (Eating Right Living Right, Learner's Licence Test Preparation, or Financial Literacy) we ask that participants who have previously attended put their name on the wait list for each class).

 Mail or drop off the registration form to: